hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 In this example, we’re using Bob’s node to relay a message back to ourselves.
 This works because the last HOP to the receiver doesn’t require funding.
 So is possible without an open payment channel.

-This is also why 0-HOP/direct messages are possible without any open payment channels.
+This is also why 0-HOP/direct messages are possible without open payment channels.

 ![1-HOP message](./images/1-hop.png)

 This is a manually selected 1-HOP path.
-If you try and replicate this with Alice it should fail as you have no open channels with Alice.
+If you try and replicate this with Alice, it should fail as you have no open channels with Alice.

 ```
 send Alice,me This is a message for me!